Misha7776/permission_settings/README.md

 In order to check permissions of the resource instance you need to pass it as a named argument `resource` to the `#can?` method.

-Take into account that the resource model should have a `role` filed or method that returns a role name of the calling instance or you can configure the gem to use another method name by setting `role_access_method` configuration option.
+Take into account that the resource model should have a `role` field or method that returns a role name of the calling instance or you can configure the gem to use another method name by setting `role_access_method` configuration option.

 ### Checking permissions